 The deduction only covers the cost of care provided to a parent or grandparent who lives in a residential care home (such as for accommodation, food, nursing care and sundry expenses).
 Medical expenses and private expenses paid by the residential care home on the resident’s behalf (such as personal expenditure needs) and then recovered from any person are not deductible.

-The deduction for elderly residential care expenses is allowed as an alternative to the granting of dependent parent or dependent grandparent allowance.
-When a deduction for elderly residential care expenses has been allowed for a parent or grandparent, a dependent parent or grandparent allowance for the same parent or grandparent would not be granted for the same year of assessment.
+The deduction for elderly residential care expenses is allowed as an alternative to the granting of dependent parent and dependent grandparent allowance.
+When a deduction for elderly residential care expenses has been allowed for a parent or grandparent, a dependent parent and grandparent allowance for the same parent or grandparent would not be granted for the same year of assessment.
 The deduction for elderly residential care expenses takes precedence over the granting of allowances.
 You cannot make claims for both.

 Example